Skip to main content

 Expenses

 The CPS is responsible for paying allowances and expenses to witnesses who are called to give evidence in prosecutions conducted by the CPS.
 This can include costs towards travel expenses, loss of earnings, meal and refreshments, and the cost of child care.
-We’ll provide you with a claim form when you come to court.

 The amount you can claim is set by the Attorney General and you can find more information about the amounts available and how to make a claim on our expenses page.